DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/arrivals-transferring-in-an-ect.md

 ---
-title: 'Arrivals: transferring in an ECT and collecting programme choices'
+title: 'Registering an ECT who has been registered before and collecting their programme choices'
 description: "How we've designed to transfer in an ECT from another school and asking for the ECT's programme choices."
 date: 2025-02-28
 ---